SummerWang00/cool-repository/README.md

 ## What's in this project?
 ← README.md: That's this file, where you can tell people what your cool website does and how you built it.

-← index.html: This is the main HTML page for your site.
+← index.html: This is the main HTML page for my site.

-← style.css: CSS files add styling rules to your content.
+← style.css: CSS files add styling rules to the content.

-← script.js: If you're feeling fancy you can add interactivity to your site with JavaScript.
+← script.js: Fancy interactive functions created with JavaScript.